koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 [I found a go module](https://github.com/gempir/go-twitch-irc) that would just listen to the IRC interface.
 Jackpot!

-### Ingredients: WebSockets, Go Channels, HTTP API and a Basic UI
+### Ingredients: Go routines, WebSockets, Go channels
 I found out that the easiest way to show content on my stream was to use OBS's Browser source.
 I discovered that almost all the streaming plugins are using a clever trick: Streamlabs, Sound Alert, and many others are using a